shawnwildermuth/WilderBlog/README.md

 I re-wrote my blog using a new stack of web technologies including:

- - ASP.NET Core 2.1
+ - ASP.NET Core 3.1
- - Entity Framework Core 2.1
+ - Entity Framework Core 3.1
  - Vue 2.x
  - Bootstrap 4
- - Azure Websites and Azure Blob Storage
+ - Azure Websites (Docker) and Azure Blob Storage

 The project wasn't build to be a blog engine or a easy to re-use for your own blog.
 It doesn't mean you can't use it for that.
 Feel free to fork the project, but that wasn't a design goal.